harlan-zw/zhead/packages/vue/README.md

 # `@zhead/head`

-A wrapper around zhead for Vue.js.

-Provides refable and computed types for head schema deeply and flat meta tags.
+A wrapper around zhead for Vue, providing deep reactivity with types for head schema and meta tags packing.

 ## Installation